 Bits Description

 31:16 Reserved

 15:00 Number of Logical Blocks (NLB): This field specifies the number of logical blocks to become uncorrectable.
 This is a 0's based value.

-If the command is completed, then the controller shall post a completion queue entry to the associated I/O Completion Queue indicating the status for the command.
+Upon command completion, the controller shall post a completion queue entry to the associated I/O Completion Queue indicating the status for the command.